 Get medical help if you experience:

-- Fever over 100.4°F (38°C) lasting more than 24 hours
+- Fever of 100.4°F or higher that happens more than 24 hours after your last dose of Misoprostol.

 Emotional Support Is Available